joric/cc2540-keyboard/README.md

 	Set number of virtual registers to 8 (in Project - Options - General Options).

-## Experimental USB mode
+## Expiremental USB mode

+This section is pure expiremental and it's not related to the keyboard above, you may skip it.

-CC2540 supports hardware USB (CC2541 doesn't), and can be used as USB-HID, USB Serial or USB Mass Storage Device.
+As you know, CC2540 supports USB (CC2541 doesn't), and can be used as USB-HID, USB Serial or USB Mass Storage Device.

 * HIDAdvRemoteDongle sample for the USB HID device.